braidn/Knowledge-Repo/KeyboardProgramming.md

   * then tab to the correct item under /dev
 * The keyboard will stay in boot loader mode for not a lot of time so it will have to be quick.
 * An example command would be: `avrdude -p atmega32u4 -P /dev/tty.usbmodem1421 -c avr109 -U flash:w:atreus62_braden.hex`
+* This keyboard has been traded away.

+## Dockerized QMK Make

+* Create a hex file using the qmk/docker image:
+  * `docker run -e keymap=braden -e subproject= -e keyboard=ergodox --rm -v $('pwd'):/qmk:rw edasque/qmk_firmware`
+* Click the reset switch on the keyboard
+* This command resets the firmware: `dfu-programmer atmega32u4 erase`
+* and this command uploads the new firmware: `dfu-programmer atmega32u4 flash fileofyourfirmware.hex`
+* Now the keyboard has the updated firmware and can be rebooted by unplugging it and plugging it back in.

 ## Notes